emsesp/docs/docs/Getting-Started.md

 ### Upgrading from a previous release

-If you are upgrading from a previous release it's recommended you perform tthe upgrade via the WebUI (`System->Upload`).
+If you are upgrading from a previous release it's recommended you perform the upgrade via the WebUI (`System->Upload`).

 !!! note "There was an issue with older BBQKees Gateway boards with a too small partition size.
 If you're upgrade from v3.4 or earlier and have one of these boards then make a backup of your settings and use the [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases)."